How to Make a Strawberry Gimlet or Strawberry Limeade

 Strawberry simple syrup

-- Combine chopped strawberries, sugar, and water in a small sauce pan and bring to a slow barely bubbling boil for 5 minutes.
+- Combine the chopped strawberries, sugar, and water in a small sauce pan and bring to a slow barely bubbling simmer for 5 minutes.
 Turn off the heat and let cool.1 cup strawberries, fresh or frozen, ½ cup granulated sugar, ½ cup water

 - Strain the strawberry syrup into a clean measuring cup or jar using the finest strainer you have.